Visual Basic (.NET): Simple example

 This is a module definition.
-Modules are a division of code, which can contain any kind of object, like constants or variables, functions or methods, or classes, but can't be instantiated as objects like classes and cannot inherit from other modules.
+Modules are a division of code, which can contain any kind of object, like constants or variables, functions or methods, or classes, but can not be instantiated as objects like classes and cannot inherit from other modules.
 Modules serve as containers of code that can be referenced from other parts of a program.It is common practice for a module and the code file which contains it to have the same name.
-However, this is not required, as a single code file may contain more than one module and/or class.
+However, this is not required, as a single code file may contain more than one module or class.